the-guitarman/club_homepage/README.md

 To remove the background image open `web/templates/layout/app.html.eex` and remove the css class `background-image-01` from the body element.

+## Releases

+To create a release you my use [Distillery](https://hexdocs.pm/distillery).
+Therefore copy `rel/config.exs.template` to `rel/config.exs` and edit it to your needs.

 ## License

 This project has a dual license.